MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 ---
 lab:
-    title: 'Lab 04: Manage teams'
+    title: 'Lab 04: Manage teams and collaboration settings for Teams'
     type: 'Answer Key'
-    module: 'Module 4: Deploy and manage teams'
+    module: 'Module 4: Manage chat, teams, channels, and apps in Microsoft Teams'
 ---

-# **Lab 04: Manage teams**
+# **Lab 04: Manage teams and collaboration settings for Teams**

 # **Student lab answer key**

 ## **Lab Scenario**

 In the labs of this course, you will assume the role of Joni Sherman, a Teams Administrator for Contoso Ltd. In this lab, you will perform operational tasks as a Teams administrator, such as creating and modifying teams, managing membership, and recovering deleted teams.

-In the second half of this lab, you will configure the guest access for your tenant and review access for both, internal and external users.
+In managing collaboration in Microsoft Teams, you will manage chat and collaboration experiences such as team settings or private channel creation policies.
+Finally, you will manage settings for Teams apps such as app setup policies, Apps, bots & connectors in Microsoft Teams or publish a custom app in Microsoft Teams.

 ## **Objectives**